Driver Number UK: Where To Find Driver Number On UK Licence

 - licence status

-- penalty points
+- endorsements and penalty points

-- entitlement to drive
+- entitlements to drive

 How Is A UK Driver Number Formatted

-Table: Driver Number Structure
+Table: Driver Number Structure (GB photocard)

-| Character Range | Meaning |
+| Character Range | Meaning (practical explanation) |

 |---|---|

-| 12–13 | Initials |
+| 12 to 13 | Initials |

-| 14–16 | DVLA identifier |
+| 14 to 16 | DVLA identifier characters to help make it unique |

 Download Your Photocard Section Identification Guide